OpenEvalProject/evals/manuscripts/elife-25884/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/25884/elife-25884-fig6-v1.jpg)

-**Figure 6.:** Pax6 gene region.(A) Genomic region spanning Pax6 and its neighbor Elp4.
+**Figure 6.:** (A) Genomic region spanning Pax6 and its neighbor Elp4.
 The exons and introns of the two genes are represented by black blocks and lines respectively, whereas the conserved non-coding regions analyzed are represented in light blue.
 The conservation signal as given by the 100 vertebrates Basewise Conservation is shown in dark blue.
 The mole-acceleration scores for these regions are represented in red.
 The three most accelerated non-coding regions identified in this analysis are consistent with the eye-specific enhancers regulating Pax6 expression in the eye.
 (B) The mole-acceleration scores for the three eye-specific enhancers of Pax6 are the highest among 150 regions analyzed, including enhancers of other tissues and uncharacterized non-coding regions.
 (C) The relative rates in each species for the most accelerated region ‘cre149’.

-## Mole-accelerated non-coding elements are strongly enriched near transcription factor genes driving eye development
+### Mole-accelerated non-coding elements are strongly enriched near transcription factor genes driving eye development

 Expanding from our analysis of Pax6, we performed a large-scale scan for convergently accelerated non-coding elements near transcription factor genes in the mammalian genome.
 We compiled two sets of transcription factor genes – one comprising 20 genes known to be important in eye development (the Eye set), such as Pax6, Pax2, Otx2, and another set consisting of an equal number of tissue-specific transcription factor genes that are expressed in other tissues and with no evidence of expression in eye (the Other set), which includes Hoxa9, Pax8 and Sox13 (Supplementary file 9).
 We identified 200 conserved non-coding elements near each gene in both sets, totaling to 8000 elements split equally between the two gene sets (see Materials and methods).
 We subsequently applied our method and calculated the mole-acceleration of each element.
 This large-scale scan revealed a total of 17 elements as convergently accelerated at an FDR of 10% (Figure 7A, Supplementary file 10).
 Fourteen of the 17 elements are found near to genes belonging to the Eye set, reflecting a significant enrichment of mole-accelerated elements near transcription factor genes driving eye development (Hypergeometric test, p-value=0.001).
 We subsequently checked the genomic locations of these mole-accelerated elements to ensure that they are not clustered at the same locus for instance.
 These 17 elements are found close to 14 unique genes, with 11 unique genes belonging to the Eye set, and three genes belonging to the Other set, further showcasing the strong enrichment of unique eye developmental transcription factor genes close to mole-accelerated elements (Hypergeometric test p-value = 0.0016).